 Return Value Reason SUCCESS Successful completion.
 INVALID_PLATFORM_STATE The platform is not in the working state.
-ACTIVE The guest is currently active.
 INVALID_GUEST The guest handle is invalid.
 ASID_OWNED The ASID is already in use by another guest.
 INVALID_ASID The ASID is invalid.
 INVALID_ADDRESS A memory region provided contains invalid physical addresses.
-DFFLUSH_REQUIRED A DF_FLUSH has not be invoked since the last DEACTIVATE invocation.
+DF_FLUSH_REQUIRED A DF_FLUSH has not been invoked since the last DEACTIVATE invocation for the ASID.
 HWERROR_PLATFORM A hardware condition has occurred affecting the platform.
 It is safe to re-allocate parameter buffers.

-HWERROR_UNSAFE A hardware condition has occurred affecting the platform.
+Return Value Reason HWERROR_UNSAFE A hardware condition has occurred affecting the platform.
 It is unsafe to re-allocate parameter buffers.

-6.18 DEACTIVATE
+6.21 DEACTIVATE